"Running for the Mountains" trailer

 Photo Credit: Paul Corbit Brown

-Running for the Mountains, uncovers a story of dirty money and dirty politics - one that affects the entire nation.
-This entertaining and informative documentary exports the most valuable commodity coming out of Appalachia: the truth.
+Running for the Mountains uncovers a story of dirty money and dirty politics - one that affects the entire nation.
+This entertaining and informative documentary exports the most valuable commodity coming out of Appalachia: the raw truth.

 Steve, Energy Worker - Iowa